Diplomatic & Official Visas for Djibouti

 Diplomatic & Official Visa Validity & Extensions

-Short-Term Diplomatic Visa
+Short-Term Diplomatic Purposes

-Long-Term Diplomatic Visa
+Long-Term Diplomatic Purposes

-Official Visa
+Official Purposes

 Diplomatic staff assigned to embassies in Djibouti can receive multi-entry long-term visas.